top of page

 A bit more about me, since you asked.

-I'm originally American, which occasionally makes me slightly more direct than people expect.
-I've been in Australia long enough to know when that's an asset and when to read the room a little more carefully.
-I'd like to think I've gotten better at the second one, though I make no guarantees.
+I grew up in the United States and studied Communications at the University of Pittsburgh.
+That's probably where the curiosity started.
+Being from America occasionally makes me slightly more direct than people expect, but I've been in Australia long enough to know when that's an asset and when to read the room a little more carefully.

-I'm genuinely curious about people, which is probably why this work suits me as well as it does.
-Whether I'm coaching a senior leader through a high-stakes presentation or facilitating a team workshop, I'm always looking for the thing underneath the thing.
-The real reason the message isn't landing.
-The actual moment that needs to shift.
-I find that interesting every single time, which after nearly 30 years I think says something.
+I'm genuinely curious about people, which is why this work suits me as well as it does.
+Whether I'm coaching a senior leader through a high-stakes presentation or facilitating a team workshop, I'm always looking for the thing underneath the thing, the real reason the message isn't landing, the actual moment that needs to shift.
+I find that interesting every single time, which after 20+ years I think says something.

 When I'm not working you'll find me on a coastal hike or tracking down a genuinely good coffee.
 The ocean is my reset button.
 It works better than most frameworks I've come across, and I've come across a few.